demisto/content/Packs/PrismaCloudCompute/README.md

 <~XSOAR>
 ## Overview

-This integration lets you import **Palo Alto Networks - Prisma Cloud Compute** alerts into XSOAR
+This integration lets you import **Palo Alto Networks - Prisma Cloud Compute** alerts into Cortex XSOAR.

 ## Use Cases